-Certain medical conditions in dogs may worsen with use of dexamethasone.
-Your veterinarian should be aware of any other conditions your dog suffers from, including diabetes, Cushing’s disease, heart problems, kidney disease, osteoporosis, glaucoma, or ulcers.
-Your veterinarian should also be aware of any other medications your dog is taking, especially other steroids, immunosuppressants, or NSAIDs, as these can interact poorly with dexamethasone and cause serious complications.
+Certain medical issues in dogs may worsen due to use of dexamethasone.
+Therefore, your vet should be aware of any other conditions your dog suffers from, such as diabetes, Cushing’s disease, heart problems, kidney disease, osteoporosis, glaucoma, or ulcers.

 Has your dog ever taken dexamethasone?
 Was it an effective treatment?
-Let us know in the comments below!
+Then let us know in the comments below!